ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

   "SCV000886574.2": {
     "id": "SCV000886574.2",
     "type": "VariantPathogenicityStatement",
+    "statementText": "NM_000277.3(PAH):c.1285C>A likely pathogenic for Phenylketonuria",
     "description": "The c.1285C>A (p.Gln429Lys) variant in PAH is reported in a patient with mild PKU (Phe level 720).
 BH4 cofactor deficiency was excluded.
 It was detected with a known pathogenic variant, EX6-96A>G (VarID 590).
 (PMID: 26503515, 28982351) This variant has a low frequency in gnomAD and ExAC (MAF=0.00002), and absent in 1000G.
 Computational evidence is conflicting.
 In summary, this variant meets criteria to be classified as likely pathogenic for PAH.
-PAH-specific ACMG/AMP criteria applied: PM2, PP4_Moderate, PM3...", "statementText": "NM_000277.3(PAH):c.1285C>A likely pathogenic for Phenylketonuria",
+PAH-specific ACMG/AMP criteria applied: PM2, PP4_Moderate, PM3...",

     # The 'subject', 'predicate', 'object', 'qualifier' (SPOQ) attributes below report the Proposition
     # that "NM_000277.3:c.1285C>A is causal for Phenylketonuria", which is assessed in this Statement.
-    "subjectVariation": {        # A minimal version of the subject Variation.
-A full version is below.
-      "id": "clinvar:551555",
-      "type": "CategoricalVariant",
-      "label": "NM_000277.3(PAH):c.1285C>A (p.Gln429Lys)"
-    },
-    "predicate": "isCausalFor",
+    "subjectVariation": "clinvar:551555",     # full VRS representation of this variant is below "predicate": "isCausalFor",
     "objectCondition": {
       "id": "clinvarTrait:3795",